fazelehsh/stock-analysis/report.md

-Stock Data Calculation
+**Stock Data Calculation**:
 We wrote utility functions to process the stock data into a format suitable for display in both tables and charts.

  This included:
+- **Monthly Returns Calculation**:
-Monthly Returns Calculation: We calculated the percentage return for each month based on stock prices.
+ We calculated the percentage return for each month based on stock prices.

+- **Annual Returns Calculation**:
-Annual Returns Calculation: By using monthly returns, we computed the compounded annual returns to provide a summary of stock performance over each year.
+By using monthly returns, we computed the compounded annual returns to provide a summary of stock performance over each year.

-Average and Standard Deviation: Calculations for average monthly returns and standard deviation of returns were also implemented to provide further insights.
+- **Average and Standard Deviation**: Calculations for average monthly returns and standard deviation of returns were also implemented to provide further insights.

-Data Visualization
-Using react-chartjs-2, we visualized the stock performance over time in a line chart.

-Different companies are represented by different colors and shapes, and the chart includes custom plugins for additional visual tweaks like padding and point styles.

-The table was built using React, and it displays stock performance metrics in a user-friendly format with calculated values for each month and year.

-Responsive Design with Tailwind CSS
-The application is fully responsive, thanks to Tailwind CSS.

-It adapts seamlessly to different screen sizes, ensuring a consistent user experience on both desktop and mobile devices.

-User Interaction
-Users can select between multiple stock symbols (e.g., MSFT, TSCO-LON, IBM) to view detailed performance data.

-The data and charts dynamically update when the selected stock changes

-We added error handling and loading states to ensure that the app provides feedback while fetching data or when an error occurs during API requests

-Summary
-This project showcases the combination of React.js for front-end development, Chart.js (via ```react-chartjs-2```) for data visualization, Alpha Vantage API for stock data retrieval, and Tailwind CSS for responsive design.

-The application provides users with a way to analyze and compare historical stock performance with visual charts and tables, using modern web development techniques to ensure interactivity, performance, and ease of use.